Danielpovolni/Herbert-Marcuse/README.md

 Transciptcs of videos are made using OpenAI Whisper software.
 Contact me for any licensing issues.

+Files are uploaded in .txt file type
-Further transcripts and translationn are planned in future.
+Further transcripts and translations are planned in future.